-Hemodynamics: Blood pressure was monitored using the Penaz principle (Wesseling 1996).
-Total peripheral resistance index (TPRI) was calculated as mean arterial blood pressure / cardiac index and mean arterial blood pressure as calculated from diastolic and systolic pressures, respectively: MAP = dBP + 1/3 (sBP - dBP).
+Blood pressure was monitored using the Penaz principle (Wesseling 1996).
+Total peripheral resistance index (TPRI) was calculated as mean arterial blood pressure/cardiac index and mean arterial blood pressure as calculated from diastolic and systolic pressures, respectively: MAP = dBP + 1/3 (sBP - dBP).
 Cardiac index (CI), which relates heart performance to the size of the individual, was calculated as cardiac output/body surface area.
 Stroke index was calculated as stroke volume/body surface area.
-Impedance cardiography, in which the changes in thoracic impedance are converted to reflect changes in thoracic fluid/volume over time, was performed based on the original Kubicek approach but using an improved estimate of thoracic volume (Task Force Monitor, TFM®).
+Impedance cardiography, in which the changes in thoracic fluid/volume over time, was performed based on the original Kubicek approach but using an improved estimate of thoracic volume (Task Force Monitor, TFM®).

-TFM® ECG / impedance electrodes were positioned together with upper arm and finger blood pressure cuffs (Fortin et al. 2006).
-Electrode strips were placed at the neck and thoracic regions, the latter specifically at the midclavicular line at the xiphoid process level.
-The method has been described in detail elsewhere (Fortin et al. 2006).
-Recorded and calculated data were stored real-time beat-to-beat throughout the entire experiment.
+ECG/impedance electrodes were positioned together with upper arm and finger blood pressure cuffs (Fortin et al. 2006).
+Electrode strips were placed at the neck and thoracic regions, the latter specifically at the

-Heart rate and blood pressure variability: Low (LF: 0.05 - 0.17 Hz) and high frequency (HF: 0.17 - 0.40 Hz) power components of RR-intervals (RR), diastolic blood pressure (dBP) and systolic blood pressure (sBP) were evaluated and given in absolute values (ms2) and normalized units (nu) applying an autoregressive method, as normalization minimizes disruptive effects of changes in total power (Camm et al. 1996).
+Heart rate and blood pressure variability

+Low (LF: 0.05-0.17 Hz) and high frequency (HF: 0.17-0.40 Hz) power components of RR-intervals (RR), diastolic blood pressure (dBP) and systolic blood pressure (sBP) were evaluated and given in absolute values (ms2) and normalized units (nu) applying an autoregressive method, as normalization minimizes disruptive effects of changes in total power (Camm et al. 1996).
 The referring frequency bands indicate autonomic modulation of the sinoatrial node and of vasomotion (Camm et al. 1996).
 In the present study we used changes in the LF range of arterial blood pressure to assess information about sympathetic activity, as it is generally considered to be associated with sympathetic nerve activity (Malliani et al. 1991, Pagani et al. 1997).
-We used changes in the HF range of heart rate variability (HF_RRI) to assess parasympathic activity because HF_RRI is primarily mediated by parasympathetic nerve modulation, whereas LF_RRI is probably affected by both parasympathetic and sympathetic modulations (Pagani et al. 1997, Stauss 2003).
+We used changes in the HF range of heart rate variability (HF RRI) to assess parasympathic activity because HF RRI is primarily mediated by parasympathetic nerve modulation, whereas LF RRI is probably affected by both parasympathetic and sympathetic modulations (Pagani et al. 1997, Stauss 2003).

+Myocardial contractility parameters

-Myocardial contractility parameters: Myocardial contractility parameters were derived through impedance cardiography measurement.
-The index of contractility (IC) reflects the aortic peak flow and it is the maximum impedance changes ($\Delta Z/\Delta t{max}$) normalized to the ground impedance Z0 The acceleration index (ACI) refers to the maximum aortic blood acceleration as a function of time and is defined as $\Delta^2 Z/\Delta t{max}^2$.
+Myocardial contractility parameters were derived through impedance cardiography measurement.
+The index of contractility (IC) reflects the aortic peak flow and it is the maximum impedance changes $(\Delta Z/\Delta t{max})$ normalized to the ground impedance Z_0 .
+The acceleration index (ACI) refers to the maximum aortic blood acceleration as a function of time and is defined as $\Delta^2 Z/\Delta t^2{max}$.
 The left ventricular work index (LVWI) was calculated as (mean blood pressure - pulmonary capillary occlusion pressure (fixed to 7 mmHg)) cardiac index const.

+Data acquisition and analysis
-Data acquisition and analysis: Data from distinct protocol time points were used to obtain the defined parameter patterns, particularly from the period preceding and immediately after presyncope.

-In each test, the following protocol points were identified: Supine control (C1), early tilt (G1), late tilt (G2), late Graded orthostatic stress [GOS] (G3), presyncope (PS), early recovery (PG1) and late control (PG2).
-All data are means from observation periods: C1, sixty seconds before GOS; G1, the immediate 60 s after commencing HUT; G2, the last sixty seconds of HUT; G3, the last minute of LBNP 20 (this was the only LBNP step finished by all test subjects); PS, the last minute of GOS preceding presyncope; PG1, the first sixty seconds after

-GOS; and PG2, the last sixty seconds before termination of the experiment, which was five minutes after return to supine.
+Data from distinct protocol time points were used to obtain the defined parameter patterns, particularly from the period preceding and immediately after presyncope.
+In each test, the following protocol points were identified: Supine control (C1), early tilt (G1), late tilt (G2), late graded orthostatic stress [GOS] (G3), presyncope (PS), early recovery (PG1) and late control (PG2).
+All data are means from observation periods: C1, 60 s before GOS; G1, the immediate 60 s after commencing HUT; G2, the last 60 s of HUT; G3, the last minute of LBNP 20 (this was the only LBNP step finished by all test subjects); PS, the last minute of GOS preceding presyncope; PG1, the first sixty seconds after GOS; and PG2, the last 60 s before termination of the experiment, which was 15 min after return to supine.